JKWilkerson/hello-world/README.md

 # hello-world
 getting started with documentation

-Inital focus of project: bringing GitHub project over to Read the Docs.
+Initial focus of project: bringing GitHub project over to Read the Docs.

 Creating documentation on using calibre to make/modify/customize an ebook to match personal preferences and vendor standards (chiefly Amazon).